 The provider told us they encouraged and valued feedback from patients, the public and staff.
-They carried out an annual patient survey and the most recent one demonstrated that patients were happy with the service.
+They requested ongoing patient feedback and analysed all feedback including feedback posted on relevant review websites.
+We saw the most recent comments demonstrated that patients were happy with the service.